Last Updated On

 What is Gherkin?

-Most lines in Gherkin document starts with one of the keywords.
-Comment lines are allowed anywhere in the file, start with a hash sign (#).
+Most lines in the Gherkin document start with one of the keywords.
+Comment lines are allowed anywhere in the file, starting with a hash sign (#).

-A file in which we store features, description about the features and scenarios to be tested.
+A file in which we store features, description of the features and scenarios to be tested.

-1) Feature – It is used provide high level description of test scenario and to group related scenarios
+1) Feature – It is used to provide a high-level description of test scenarios and to group related scenarios.

-2) Scenario – It describes the steps followed to test the scenario and expected outcome of the scenario.
+2) Scenario – This describes the steps followed to test the scenario and the expected outcome of the scenario.

-3) Scenario Outline – It is used to run same scenario multiple times with different set of values.
+3) Scenario Outline – It is used to run the same scenario multiple times with different sets of values.

-4) Background – Suppose we find that Given steps are same for all Scenarios in a feature file.
+4) Background – Suppose we find that the Given steps are the same for all Scenarios in a feature file.
 Then we should use Background.
-We can move these Given steps under Background section.
+We can move these Given steps under the Background section.

 5) Steps – Each step starts with Given, When, Then, And or But.
 Cucumber executes each step in a scenario one at a time, in the sequence they have mentioned in the scenario.
 When Cucumber tries to execute a step, it looks for a matching step definition to execute.